 So how do we make it easy to digest?
-By making it easy to read and break it down into logical chunks, separated with headings and images to keep the user interested.
+By making it easy to read and breaking it down into logical chunks, separated with headings and images to keep the user interested.

-Clear layout Is important.
+A clear layout Is important in good web design.
 Making it easy to browse, allowing visitors to easily pinpoint the exact piece of information they are searching for.

 Typography is about optimising the style and appearance for readability.
 Bad fonts can instantly turn a website design sour.
 For on-screen readability, the optimum size for body text is 16px.

 Minimalism is everything in design.
 However, taking away all content will make your website devoid of value.
-Copy sends a message to search engines that there’s value on your website.
-To perform well it is arguably the most important factor.
+Copy sends a message to search engines that there’s value in your website.
+To perform well is arguably the most important factor.

 The content is what answers questions, overcomes difficulties and transforms prospective buyers into customers.

-The design principle we use to arrange content and make it readable and easy to assess is known as visual hierarchy.
+The design principle we use to arrange the content and make it readable and easy to assess is known as a visual hierarchy.

-Visual hierarchy is a way of laying out a page which prioritises aspects with varying levels of importance, so not to overwhelm a user with all elements at the same time.
+Visual hierarchy is a way of laying out a page that prioritises aspects with varying levels of importance, so as not to overwhelm a user with all elements at the same time.
 The use of font, colour, positioning and contrast all come into play.

 Website design is constantly evolving and with it so does code.
 With depreciated code comes a network of problems, from security issues to speed problems.

 The way we access websites is evolving too.
 From smartphones to tablets, laptops and traditional desktops.
 Websites are being pushed to the extremes of what they can do.
 They need to constantly mould and adapt.
 Web design is constantly evolving.